totegamma/yisp/README.md

 ```

 ## Syntax

-Unlike traditional Lisp, where **everything is code** and you need to quote values to treat them as data,
+In yisp, YAML documents are treated as plain data by default.
-**yisp takes the opposite approach**: everything is treated as plain YAML data **by default**,
+To enable evaluation, you explicitly mark expressions using the `!yisp` tag.

-and only expressions explicitly tagged with `!yisp` will be evaluated as code.
+When a list or object is tagged with `!yisp`, its contents are recursively evaluated as yisp expressions.

-This allows you to embed small, functional logic in otherwise standard YAML documents—making it easy to integrate with existing tools.
+To embed unevaluated YAML structures inside expressions, you can use the `!quote` tag to suppress evaluation.

 ### simple example: